VirginiaYonit/Bologna_Airport_Operational_Analysis/README.md

 Raw flight and delay data from Eurocontrol are fully documented in the notebook.
 Note: Column FLT_DEP_1 was used as the reference for IFR departures due to its completeness and consistency across years.

+## Data Integration & Governance

+This project involved working with over 50 datasets originating from multiple public sources (Eurocontrol, Assaeroporti, Our World in Data) and internal archives.

+Key challenges and actions:
+* Merging heterogeneous data structures across years
+* Handling missing or inconsistent values
+* Normalizing airport and flight identifiers
+* Aligning different reporting formats and time references
+* Ensuring data quality through validation and documentation

+These steps reflect real-world experience in data governance, including traceability, integrity checks, and the harmonization of multi-source inputs — all essential for producing reliable insights in complex operational environments like aviation.

 ## Tools Used

 * Python (Pandas, Matplotlib, Plotly)